Parinaz11/DBProject_StoreApplication/README.md

 For this project we are going to make use of three tools;

-mongodb server
+Mongodb server

 mongodb-java-driver 3.12.14

-scene builder
+Scene builder

-if you have these tools installed on your system, you can go straight to clone and open this project on your system
+If you already have these tools installed on your system, you can go straight to clone and open this project on your system.

-first, we are going to set up our mongodb server.
+First, we are going to set up our mongodb server.
 Go to the link below and download mongodb

 https://www.mongodb.com/download-center#community